erhathaway/router-primitives/README.md

-# Recursive Router
+# Router Primitives

-Recursive router is a different take on routing.
+Router Primitives is a different take on routing.

-With Recursive, the URL is a reflection of your app.
+With Router Primitives, the URL is a reflection of your app.
 Instead of defining how the URL is constructed you **define the visual elements of your app**.
 URL construction is automatically handled for you, based on the hierarchical arrangement of layout primitives (`Scene`, `Stack`, `Feature`, `Data`)!

 If you work on a platform where there is no concept of a URL, you can still use this library.
 The URL is simiply managed serialized state - which is platform aware and configurable!